Entry fee is 20 pence for each class,

 20. One plate of five Potatoes, coloured.

-21. One Vegetable Marrow, exhibition size.
+21. One Vegetable Marrow, exhibition size - not exceeding 17 inches.

 22. One Vegetable Marrow, heaviest, tail not to exceed 2 inches.